mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ##### Customizing Input Units for Keywords
 To use units other than per-units (pu) and radians (rad), macros can be employed to change the input units.
-For example, if the need arises to use ohms (Ω), the macros below can be employed:
+For example, if there is a need to use ohms (Ω), the macros below can be employed:
 ```@example addBranchUnit
 using JuliaGrid # hide
 @parameter(Ω, pu)